fluxcd-community/github-app-secret/README.md

 refreshed before expiry.

-Make sure that the manifests in `./deploy/rbac.yaml`, which provide `gh-app-secret` the necessary permissions it needs to create and update the Secret, are applied along with the CronJob manifest.
+Make sure that the manifests in `./deploy/rbac.yaml`, which provide `github-app-secret` the necessary permissions it needs to create and update the Secret, are applied along with the CronJob manifest.

 For cloning git repositories, the secret of type `git` can be used.
 This is the